Proto:The Legend of Zelda: Ocarina of Time Master Quest

 - The second mode allows for some advanced options.
 Use the D-Pad to navigate through the options and change the values.
 The first option simply moves the camera back and forth.
 The second option sets how many frames there should be between two points.
 The third option rotates the camera.

 - The third mode allows you to preview your created introduction movie.
-Use the C-Up and C-Down buttons to go through all the created points, and hold the C-Right button to preview your introduction movie.
+Use the C-Up and C-Down buttons to go through all the created points, and hold the C-Right button to preview their introduction movie.
 The beginning of the movie is indicated with a rupee sound, while the end is marked with a recovery heart sound.

-The Demo Control allows you to save your newly created movie to the memory pak plugged into the third controller.
+The Demo Control allows you to save your newly created movie to the Memory Pak plugged into the third controller.

-You'll be presented with a sequence of question marks.
+You will be presented with a sequence of question marks.
 Select any question mark and press A to save the movie.
 The movie is then given a letter.
 The B button will delete the movie.
 You can use C-Right here to view the movie.
 Pressing C-Left during the movie aborts it.
 You can also use the L button to move your movie in this sequence.
 Hold it and use the D-Pad to move the movie to your desired position, then release L.

 The Debug ROM can change languages on the fly.
 Press D-Pad Right to switch to French, D-Pad Up for German, and D-Pad Left for English.
 Since these buttons are also used to move around the camera in camera debugger mode, this will cause the language setting to jump around in this mode.